BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Resources.md

 ## RECALCULATE RESOURCES

-We will recalculate resources and limit buildings from being spawned if there aren't enough resources.
+We will recalculate resources after we spawn the building, i.e., after spawning we subtract the building's resource cost from total resources.
+And we will also limit buildings from being spawned if total resource is less than building's resource cost.

 <!-- tabs:start -->
 #### **WorldController.hx**